gminteer/insert-name-here/docs/MAP.md

-# How this is layed out
+# How this is "organized"

 - api/
   - API route modules

+---

+- bin/
+  - seed-\*
+    - scripts to fill in the database with dummy data

 ---